 Especially if the home has sentimental value to you (you’ve lived in the house for a significant amount of time, have made custom renovations to the home, etc.), it can be easy to think emotionally instead of objectively when deciding how much to charge for rent.

-But the truth is if you want to find that GREAT tenant for your house, it’s best to take emotion out of it.
+But the truth is if you want to find that GREAT resident for your house, it’s best to take emotion out of it.
 Do your homework, strive for actual market rent, and be objective when deciding.

 If you want to learn more about setting expectations when pricing a rental, we suggest you read this article.>>